 Divine Mercy Sanctuary in Vilnius, Gothic church in Old Town, Lithuania

-The Divine Mercy Sanctuary is a Gothic brick church in the Old Town of Vilnius with two towers showing mixed Gothic and Baroque features.
-The rectangular structure stands solid with its red brick walls serving as the main material throughout the building.
+The Divine Mercy Sanctuary is a Gothic brick church in the Old Town of Vilnius, with two towers that mix Gothic and Baroque features.
+The building has a rectangular plan and red brick walls that give it a solid, grounded look from the street.

 The community of curious travelers